x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/sharing/organization-relationships/create-an-organization-relationship.md

 4. In **new organization relationship**, in the **Relationship name** box, type a friendly name for the organization relationship.

-5. In the **Domains to share with** box, type the domain for the external Microsoft 365 or Office 365 or Exchange on-premises organization you want to let see your calendars.
+5. In the **Domains to share with** box, type the domain for the external Microsoft 365, Office 365, or Exchange on-premises organization you want to let see your calendars.
 If you need to enter more than one domain, separate the domain names with a comma.
 For example, contoso.com, service.contoso.com.

 6. Select the **Enable calendar free/busy information sharing** check box to turn on calendar sharing with the domains you listed.
 Set the sharing level for calendar free/busy information and set which users can share calendar free/busy information.